phetsims/phet-info/doc/phet-software-design-patterns.md

 }
 ```

-Note that the `Property` is unlinked before the child is removed from the `Node`.

 ----------

-If performance is an important consideration for a type, then the above pattern can be adapted, and the
+If performance is an important consideration for a type, then the above pattern is less desirable because it creates a
-constructor closure removed.
-Instead promote any local vars that would be needed for disposal to `@private`
+closure for each instance.
+That method can be adapted, and the constructor closure removed.
+Instead promote any local
-instance fields and move that logic to the `dispose`, like below.
+variables that would be needed for disposal to `@private` instance fields and move that logic directly to the `dispose`
+method, like below.

 ```js
 class MyAddChildAndLinkNode extends Node{